 We have used two feature selection algorithms to explore which features are most important: sequential feature selection (the function sequentialfs in MATLAB) (Aha & Bankert, 1996) and random forests (the function TreeBagger in MATLAB) (Breiman, 2001).
 We began with a set of 150 features.
 We generated 7 subsets of these features as shown in Table 2.
-Set 1 was generated using sequential feature selection (SFS) and linear regression with correlation as the criterion function.
+Set 1 was generated using sequential feature selection and linear regression with correlation as the criterion function.
 Set 2 was similar to set 1 except it used MSE as the criterion.
 Sets 3 and 4 used sequential feature selection with a neural network, with correlation and MSE as criteria.
 Sets 5 and 6 used a regression tree (built using the MATLAB function RegressionTree.template), with correlation and MSE as criteria respectively.
 Set 7 used the RF approach previously described.
 We see in Table 2 that approximately 50 features seems to be optimal but as few as 7 features gives reasonable performance.
-SFS selected features such as duration, length and count as the most relevant, particularly for the case of 7 features.
 It also appears the training data is large enough to support these kinds of investigations as the results are well-behaved as a function of the number of features.